-Evaluate rendering limitations when migrating from GDC
+Evaluate rendering limitations when migrating from GDC-Native

-For applications rendering in the GDC, you may have sized your application forms to fit in a sized area of a monitor.
+For applications rendering in the GDC-Native, you may have sized your application forms to fit in a sized area of a monitor.
 There is no guarantee that the application will render inside a browser tab at the exact same size.
 To ensure that your application works for your target devices, review your application forms.

 Pop-up windows